Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 Default partitions size, maximum partitions size and default replication factor can be configured per environment in Clusters page.

+To request for a topic in higher environments, it is required for the topic to exist in Base Sync cluster (DEV).
+This can be configured with property custom.syncdata.cluster

 Acls
 ~~~~
 To request for a acl, all the mandatory parameters need to be provided.